Can I Tone Hair Without Bleaching First?

 Can I Use Toner on Dry Hair?

-No. You should use toner on towel dried hair (so it’s slightly wet!).
+No, you should not use a toner on dry hair.
+You should use toner on towel dried hair (so it’s slightly wet).

 Can I Use Toner Without Bleaching My Hair First?

-Absolutely.
-I used toner on my hair this time around (see before and after pictures above) without bleaching it first.
+Yes, you can absolutely use a toner without beaching your hair fiar.
+I used toner on my hair this time around (see before and after pictures above) without bleaching my hair first and it worked out well.

 Can I Tone My Hair at Home?